ModelOriented/triplot/README.md

 ## Overview

-The `triplot` package provides instance-level explainer for the groups of explanatory variables.
-It enables grouping predictors into entities called aspects.
-Afterwards, it can calculate the contribution of those aspects to the prediction.
+The `triplot` package provides an instance-level explainer for the groups of explanatory variables called aspect importance.

+Package enables grouping predictors into entities called aspects.
+Afterwards, it calculates the contribution of those aspects to the prediction for a given observation.

+Furthermore, package delivers functionality called `triplot`.
+It illustrates how the importance of aspects change depending on the size of aspects.

 Key functions: